samanthasamarua/Horiseon/README.md

 # Description:
 This project involved code refactoring the Horiseon home webpage.
 The purpose of refactoring the webpage code is to ensure it meets accessibiity standards and optimise the site for search engines.

-# Links:
-# URL of deployed application :

 # Modifications Listed:
 1. Non-semantic HTML elements were replaced with semantic HTML and follow a logical structure
 2. Alt attributes included in image elements.